About the live video feed

 Brief technical overview

-For anyone interested in the technical details, the video source is a simple ipcam that streams video in the RTSP format.
-A local linux server uses ffmpeg to receive the RTSP stream and convert it to an RTMP stream for web compatibility.
-It then uses ffmpeg to forward the RTMP stream to a virtual private server (VPS).
-The VPS receives the RTMP stream and uses Nginx to convert it to HLS files, which are then served to website visitors by means of a HLS plugin embedded on a WordPress page.
-After a little tweaking, it works faultlessly and with fairly meagre resources used.
+For anyone interested in the technical details, the video source is a simple IP cam that streams live video from the bird feeder location in RTSP format.
+Ffmpeg, running on a local Linux server, receives the RTSP stream and converts it to RTMP format for web compatibility.
+It then forwards the RTMP stream to the virtual private server that hosts this website.
+The server then converts the RTMP stream to an HLS media file using Nginx.
+The HLS file is then served to website visitors by means of a HLS plugin embedded on a WordPress page, at which point the live video appears in the visitor’s web browser .
+This method works faultlessly and uses few system resources (I use the most basic of the VPS provider’s hardware tiers).